AnyLog-co/documentation/using postman.md

-# How to use Postman as the query interface
+# Sending Queries and Commands to the AnyLog Network with Postman

 Postman is an API platform for building and using APIs.
+It can serve as a tool to issue AnyLog Commands to nodes in the ANyLog Network and as a tool to issue queries to data that is hosted by nodes of the network.

-For AnyLog purposes, you can run queries through Postman with either SSL enabled or not.
+Commands and queries through Postman can be issues with SSL enabled or disabled.
 You can download Postman here: https://www.postman.com/downloads/.
 We layout an example below for "GET" requests.